Sudnym/RandomServer/README.md

 *enter me*

-The purpose of RandomServer is to allow any average joe to set up a random server and allow other average joe's to send him stuff using RandomClient.
+The purpose of RandomServer is to allow any average joe to set up a random server and allow other average joe's to send him stuff using RandomClient (https://github.com/Sudnym/RandomClient).

 # The How